-One day in the early 1940’s, a young boy was given his first bicycle.
-This ordinary act, while common for you and I, was exceedingly uncommon for him.
-You see, the boy was from a poor home where, since nine years old, he was forced to provide for his mother and siblings.
+One day in the early 1940’s, a man donated a bicycle to a young boy in need.
+This ordinary act, while common for you and I, was exceedingly uncommon for the boy.
+You see, he was from a poor home where, since nine years old, he was forced to provide for his mother and siblings.

 The boy lived in one of the largest cities in Mexico—Morelia, Michoacan.
 Despite Morelia being one of the most beautiful cities in the nation, for a young boy inspiration was scarce and dreaming was his only escape.
 Little did he know that this simple gesture—a donated bicycle—would become the catalyst for a journey beyond his wildest expectations.